saidakhmadr/NEXO/README.md

 ---

-This **README** provides a detailed explanation of the engine’s structure, usage, and how to get started with it.
+This **README** provides a detailed explanation of the engineï¿½s structure, usage, and how to get started with it.
 It also includes visual elements and clear sections to make it more attractive and easy to follow on GitHub.
 **THIS GAME ENGINE IS BASED ON CHERNO's Hazel Engine AND DEVELOPED BY SAIDAKHMAD RIZAEV.
 ENGINE USES APACHE 2.0 LICENSE**